 A Quick Note: Does Size Matter?

-When shoppers head out in search of a three-stone diamond ring, the first problem they run into usually has to do with size.
+When shoppers head out in search of a three-stone engagement ring, the first problem they run into usually has to do with size.
 Because the ring has three large stones, instead of the traditional one, standard carat weight guidelines may no longer apply.

 Although you do want the diamonds to take up a significant portion of the real estate on her finger (either by width or height, depending on her hand size and shape), you don’t want the ring to be too large, as it may end up looking gaudy or, even worse, fake.
 Most women consider anything around 2.5 carats as “big,” while the average size for an engagement ring is 0.75 carats.
 Keep this in mind when deciding on the size of the larger stones in the ring.
 The key is to find the right proportion between the two larger side stones and the center stone.